opencog/atomspace-bridge/README.md

 For each row in some table `tablename`, create a conventional Atomese [EvaluationLink](https://wiki.opencog.org/w/EvaluationLink).
 ```
-   Evaluation
+   Evaluation                ; A single row in the table.
-      Predicate "tablename"
+      Predicate "tablename"  ; Replace by actual name of table.
-      List
+      List                   ; This list is one row in the table.
-         Concept "column 1" ; If column type is a string
+         Concept "column 1"  ; Entry in that column, if its a string.
-         Concept "column 2"
+         NumberNode 42       ; If that column type is a number.
          ...
-         NumberNode NNN   ; If column type is a number.
+         Concept "stuffs"    ; Last column in the table.
 ```

 Primary and Foreign Keys